 10. Day ten – Climb to Kalla Pattar and descent to Dzongla (4750) – (Approx 6 hour trek)

-We head first trek towards Kalla Pattar (Black Rocks) (55455m) to get a picturesque view of Mount Everest with a Eastern angle.
+We head first towards Kalla Pattar (Black Rocks) (55455m) to get a picturesque view of Mount Everest from an eastern angle.
 After an hour of the breathtaking view, we head for the day’s destination at Dzongla.
-From Gorakshep is a steady descent to Lobuche along a flat river bed and then route moves upwards to Dzongla.
-On the way we get lovely views Lobuche, Lobuche west, Cholatse and Tabuche.
+From Gorakshep it is a steady descent to Lobuche along a flat river bed, and then the route moves upwards to Dzongla.
+On the way, we get lovely views of Lobuche, Lobuche west, Cholatse and Tabuche.

 11. Day eleven – To Gokyo via Cho La Pass(5420m) – (Approx 8 hour trek)

-Initially the going is on a flat stone trail across an arid valley and climb steadily as we head closer two Cho La Glacier, a half hour walk across an icy walk.
-After crossing Cho La Pass (5420m), we hike down a stony trail till Phedi.
-The path goes up a bit and finally goes down till Thangma on the way giving us glimpses of Macchermo peak.
-From here we head to Gokyo along a glacier path to the first Gokyo lakes following a path along the Dudh Kosi stream till the third lake.
+Initially, the going is on a flat stone trail across an arid valley and climbs steadily as we head closer to Cho La Glacier, a half-hour walk across an icy walk.
+After crossing Cho La Pass (5420m), we hike down a stony trail to Phedi.
+The path goes up a bit and finally goes down to Thangma on the way, giving us glimpses of Macchermo peak.
+From here we head to Gokyo along a glacier path to the first Gokyo lakes, following a path along the Dudh Kosi stream to the third lake.

 12. Day twelve – Excursion to Gokyo Ri